 - [28] The Board has the discretion to impose a range of penalties, which are set out in section 147M of the Act.
-Exercising that discretion and determining the appropriate penalty requires that the Board balance various factors, including the seriousness of the conduct and any mitigating or aggravating factors present.12 It is not a formulaic exercise, but there are established underlying principles that the Board should take into consideration.
-They include:13 - (a) protection of the public and consideration of the purposes of the Act;14 - (b) deterring other Licensed Building Practitioners from similar offending;15 - (c) setting and enforcing a high standard of conduct for the industry;16 - (d) penalising wrongdoing;17 and - (e) rehabilitation (where appropriate).
-18 - [29] Overall, the Board should assess the conduct against the range of penalty options available in section 318 of the Act, reserving the maximum penalty for the worst cases19 and applying the least restrictive penalty available for the particular offending.20 In all, the Board should be looking to impose a fair, reasonable, and proportionate penalty 21 that is consistent with other penalties imposed by the Board for comparable offending.22
+Exercising that discretion and determining the appropriate penalty requires that the Board balance various factors, including the seriousness of the conduct and any mitigating or aggravating factors present.
+It is not a formulaic exercise, but there are established underlying principles that the Board should take into consideration.
+They include: 10 - (a) protection of the public and consideration of the purposes of the Act; - (b) deterring Respondent and other Electrical Workers from similar offending;11 - (c) setting and enforcing a high standard of conduct for the industry;12 - (d) penalising wrongdoing;13 and - (e) rehabilitation (where appropriate).
+14 - [29] Overall, the Board should assess the conduct against the range of penalty options available in section 147M of the Act, reserving the maximum penalty for the worst cases15 and applying the least restrictive penalty available for the particular offending.16 In all, the Board should be looking to impose a fair, reasonable, and proportionate penalty 17 that is consistent with other penalties imposed by the Board for comparable offending.18 - [30] In general, when determining the appropriate penalty, the Board adopts a starting point based on the principles outlined above prior to it considering any aggravating and/or mitigating factors present.19